 Wine tasting is very psychological; one must learn to master their senses and concentrate enough to identify subtle nuances at the nose and the palate.
 It is no secret that you will need to employ considerable time on it along with a sizable budget.
 Taking a wine tasting class equips you with basic skills.
 But who’s complaining?
 It is wine!

 There is a simple method of three basic steps that the experts use to start identifying wine characteristics.
 It’s simple enough to follow and is all about engaging your senses, starting from the moment your glass is poured: see, smell, taste, and conclusion.

 Step #1: See

 When you pour a glass of wine, the first impression you have is visual, and you can tell a lot from looking at things like color, opacity, and viscosity.
 The best way to start is by tilting your glass and looking through it at an angle against a white background.
-This way, you will see how the wine color changes towards the rim, making it a bit easier to spot some of the following elements.
+This way, you will see how the wine color changes towards the rim, making it easier to spot some of the following elements.

 If it is a white wine, you want it to look clear and bright.
 Then you need to analyze, is it a golden color or a pale lemony green?
 This can indicate the grape type, and it is also worth keeping in mind that white wines will also generally deepen in color with age.

 Red wines promise just as much variety, with much lighter wines such as pinot noir and rich reds like a big, bold shiraz.
 In general, if it has a violet hue, it is a younger wine, while a rustier, orangey color means it is older.

 For rosé, the lighter, more delicate pinks reflect a more delicate flavor, while in sparkling wine, you want to have a look at the bubbles – smaller ones are a sign of good quality.